alsricha/Weather-Dashboard/README.md

 Intention

-* Build my first application using an API and retrieve data from a third-party weather applicaiton (OpenWeather API) using their API to pull in information of a city current and 5 day forecast.
+Build my first application using an API and retrieve data from a third-party weather applicaiton (OpenWeather API) using their API to pull in information of a city current and 5 day forecast.
+In order to retrieve all the information needed, a good deal of mainpulation of the response from the GET request was needed, including taking information from one response to generate a new request.

 Links